SPaCe: Unlocking Sample-Efficient Large Language Models Training With Self-Pace Curriculum Learning: Appendix

 \subsection{Impact Of Embedding Model Choice}

-To assess SPaRFT’s robustness to different semantic embedding backbones, we compare its default sentence encoder with an alternative based on \textit{Qwen2-1.5B-Instruct} (\textit{Alibaba-NLP/gte-Qwen2-1.5B-instruct}).
-We denote Qwen3\(^1\) as the baseline using \textit{Qwen3-Embedding-0.6B}, which is adopted in SPaRFT, and Qwen2.5\(^2\) as the baseline using \textit{Alibaba-NLP/gte-Qwen2-1.5B-instruct}.
+To assess SPaCe’s robustness to different semantic embedding backbones, we compare its default sentence encoder with an alternative based on \textit{Qwen2-1.5B-Instruct} (\textit{Alibaba-NLP/gte-Qwen2-1.5B-instruct}).
+We denote Qwen3\(^1\) as the baseline using \textit{Qwen3-Embedding-0.6B}, which is adopted in SPaCe, and Qwen2.5\(^2\) as the baseline using \textit{Alibaba-NLP/gte-Qwen2-1.5B-instruct}.
 Table~\ref{tab:different_sentence_embedding_model} reports zero-shot performance on four math reasoning benchmarks.
-Results show that SPaRFT yields nearly identical performance across both embedding models, with the Qwen3-based encoder showing a slight advantage.
+Results show that SPaCe yields nearly identical performance across both embedding models, with the Qwen3-based encoder showing a slight advantage.
 This plug-and-play flexibility demonstrates that any high-quality pre-trained encoder can be seamlessly integrated into our framework without retraining.